How Does Silverpush Ensure Brand Safety in CTV Advertising? | 03 Jul, 2023

 Mirrors TV: Placing Ads in Safe and Suitable Environments for Effective Engagement

-Silverpush Mirrors TV is an advanced contextual solution for CTV advertising; leading the way in offering the world’s first in-video visual and audio recognition technology, enabling frame-by-frame in-video analysis for CTV.
+Silverpush Mirrors TV is an advanced contextual solution for CTV advertising; leading the way in offering the world’s first in-video visual and audio recognition technology, enabling in-video analysis for CTV.

 With its state-of-the-art technology, Mirrors TV empowers advertisers to seamlessly align their ads with the relevant content viewers are engaged with, ensuring a harmonious and immersive viewing experience.